rstudio/connectapi/README.md

 **Other ideas for FAQs or Common Issues?**

-Please submit a PR!
+Please open an issue or PR!
 We would love to have your contribution!

 ## Code of Conduct